 - Phone or online meeting surveys

 And so on.
-So depending on what your company is leveraging, you may be able to drive more or less responses.
-Timing also matters, if you approach users that don't use your product regularly or didn't interact with your company recently, responses may be lower.
+Depending on what your company is leveraging, you may be able to drive more or less responses.
+Timing also matters; if you approach users that don't use your product regularly or user who haven't interact with your company recently, responses may be lower.
 Generally speaking, a response rate of 20 to 30% can be considered somewhat average, above 40% is considered very good, and below 15% should prompt you to revisit how you approach customers and how you can collect more responses.

 While industry benchmarks are helpful to have a general idea of how your company is doing, the most important thing is to look at qualitative data and understand customer pain points.
 The score alone does not drive actionable business insights and you should always look at the actions that impact the score and what you should be doing differently in the future.